 To prevent line selection, select Line change → Disable if supported by your SIM card.
 To change this setting, you need the PIN2 code.

-Tip: To switch between the phone lines, press and hold (#) in standby mode.
+To switch between the phone lines, press and hold the # key in the standby mode.

 Voice message indicators: